AdobeDocs/experience-manager-learn.de-DE/help/forms/ic-print-channel-tutorial/add-content-to-target-areas.md

 ---
-title: Hinzufügen von Text- und Bildinhalten zum Druckkanaldokument
+title: Hinzufügen von Text- und Bildinhalten zu einem Druckkanaldokument
 seo-title: Adding text and image content to print channel document
 description: Dies ist Teil 7 eines mehrstufigen Tutorials zum Erstellen Ihres ersten interaktiven Kommunikationsdokuments.
-In diesem Teil fügen wir den im Layout (xdp) definierten Zielbereichen Bilder und Textinhalte hinzu.
+In diesem Teil fügen wir den im Layout (XDP) definierten Zielbereichen Bilder und Textinhalte hinzu.
 seo-description: This is part 7 of a multi-step tutorial for creating your first interactive communications document.
 In this part, we will add images and text content to the target areas defined in the layout(xdp).
 uuid: f20d6974-6faf-4b90-a7ff-8aa8a620fcaa
 feature: Interactive Communication